runway7/hangar/javascript-guide-to-functions-closures-scope.md

     problem1.calculate('+');
     problem1.calculate('-');

 There are more than a few take-aways form this code.
-First of all, what's the `prototype`
+First of all, what's the `prototype` in there doing?